Netflix/vmaf/README.md

 ##Prerequisite

 The VMAF package has its core feature extraction library written in C, and the rest glue code written in Python.
 It also incorporates an external C++ library named libsvm.
 To build the C/C++ code, your system must be pre-installed with cc and g++.
-To run commands, it assumes that your system has Python2 installed.
+To run commands, it assumes that your system has Python 2 installed.

 To perform VMAF computation in parallel on multiple reference/distorted video pairs, you will need a Python package named pathos (>= 0.1a1).
 For example, run_vmaf_in_batch will execute VMAF in parallel if it detects that pathos is installed; otherwise, it will fall back to sequential execution.
 To install pathos, in Ubuntu, run (assuming pip is pre-installed):